 Collecting the money and running is tempting, and it’s the option that most lottery winners end up choosing.
 But according to money experts, that’s the wrong move—not only because you’re getting less money in the long run, but because it leaves you vulnerable to bad luck and poor financial planning.
 “If you get a huge lump sum, it’s easier to make a mistake, whereas if you choose the annuity, then at least if you mess up and blow the first year’s worth, you have another chance,” financial planner Nick Coleman told CNBC in 2017.

 No matter which option winners choose, they can’t avoid losing a sizable chunk of their prize to taxes.
-After state and federal taxes, the lump sum of the latest Mega Millions jackpot will come out to between $607,000,000 and $687,724,000—and that’s not including what the winner will have to pay come tax season.
-But if they opt for the annuity plan they'll end up with $1 to $1.2 billion after 29 years.
+After federal taxes, the lump sum of the latest Mega Millions jackpot will come out to around $575 million—and that’s not including state income taxes and what the winner will have to pay come tax season.
+The annuity plan isn’t exempt to taxation, but it adds up to more money overall after 29 years.

 A version of this story ran in 2018; it has been updated for 2023.